What is Invisalign®?

 Invisalign Express is a treatment designed to correct mild orthodontic issues like minor crowding and spacing.
 Because Invisalign Express is designed to treat mild problems only, treatment time is usually less than six months.

-Contact our dental office today and schedule a consultation with Dr. Daniel A. Burton to learn more about Invisalign in Wichita, Kansas.
+Contact our dental office today and schedule a consultation with Dr. Blake Lawlor to learn more about Invisalign in Wichita, Kansas.